 Your second year will build on the broad base of Year 1, and begin your departmental specialisation with coverage of the core fundamentals that underpin Civil Engineering.
 The strong design theme running through our programmes will become apparent, where detailed design work shows you how to apply the taught theory to design key components of Civil Engineering structures, continuing the theme of integrated design project working established in Year 1.

 To progress to year 3 of the MEng, a student is required to have performed well and met the progression requirements.
 Failing these criteria means a student progresses to a BEng.
 Contact the Admissions Team for details.

-The later years of your degree allows you to develop further as your specialisation increases.
+The later years of the course allow you to develop further as your specialisation increases.
 You have the option to choose some modules and can also tailor your study towards your interests through individual projects.
-We aim to challenge your innovative, creative, technical, management and presentation skills to bring together your learning over the degree programme.
+In the final years of the course, we aim to challenge your innovative, creative, technical, management and presentation skills to bring together your learning over the degree programme.

 Choose 20 credits of optional modules, examples listed below.
 Optional modules are subject to timetabling constraints.

 The aim of this activity is not simply to provide paid work but to ensure that its nature and quality are commensurate with your professional development.
 A key element is to ensure that students and companies are well matched, maximising both parties’ experience.

 Typically you will have to pass the interview process run by the company with which you are seeking a placement.
 The industrial placement gives you experience of working in the mechanical engineering field which will enhance your CV and allow you to acquire further knowledge and employability skills.
 Our industrial liaison tutor and dedicated internships officer will be able to advise you about the application procedures and a series of industrial lectures, given by a range of employers throughout the year will provide networking opportunities.